vazhka-dolya/bodystates/README.md

 - Visual Studio 2022
 - M64MM3's repository in a folder called M64MM outside of where this repository is.
   - Example: if the `.sln` for BodyStates is in C:/projects/BodyStates/BodyStates.sln, the whole M64MM3 repo must be in C:/projects/M64MM.
+- If you're on Windows, then, before extracting the archives, make sure to right-click the archive, open **Properties** and see if you have an **Unblock** checkbox.
+If you do, tick it and press **Apply**.
+If you don't do this and the files remain blocked, you may run into issues.
 - *Depending on the circumstances*, you *may* have to do the following: go to **Menu** > **Tools** > **NuGet Package Manager** > **Package Manager Console** and enter `Install-Package HtmlRenderer.WinForms`.
 After that, go to **Menu** > **Project** > **Manage NuGet Packages…**, and make sure that both `HtmlRenderer.Core` and `HtmlRenderer.WinForms` are up-to-date.

 </details>